 Studies found on poor sleep in older adults are limited.
 Presence of comorbidities in the older adults heightens the difficulty in adjusting for several possible unmeasured confounders.
 However, findings are consistent with studies that include other age groups.
-Dew et al. (2003) found that there was a 2.14 times higher risk of death in subjects with sleep latencies greater than 30 minutes.
+Dew et al. (2003) found that baseline sleep latencies greater than 30 minutes were at 2.14 times greater risk of death.
 Age, gender, and baseline medical burden were controlled in the study.
 Daytime sleepiness has been significantly associated with mortality in both older men and women (Newman, Enright, Manolio, Haponik, & Wahl, 1997).
-Mortality rate was higher in men who reported difficulty falling asleep.
-The increase in mortality rate was not observed in women.
+Men who reported difficulty falling asleep also had an increased mortality rate, which was not observed in women.
 Frequent and early morning awakenings were not associated with a significantly higher risk of mortality.
 Obesity, a risk factor for cardiovascular disease, has been associated with shorter sleep duration.
-Patel et al. (2008) found that a sleep duration of 5 hours or less was related to higher body mass index (BMI) in both men and women as compared to those sleeping an average of 7 to 8 hours per night.
+Patel et al. (2008) found a sleep duration of less than 5 hours was associated with greater body mass index (BMI) in both men and women as compared to those sleeping an average of 7 to 8 hours per night.
 Central body fat distribution and increased percent body fat were associated with shorter sleep even after adjusting for sleep apnea, insomnia, and daytime sleepiness.

 Older adults with poor sleep have a higher rate of self-reported chronic health problems and frequency of consultations with health care professionals.
-Daytime sleepiness in older adults is associated with moderate impairments in daily function, especially in activities such as house chores, physical exercise, and keeping pace with others (Goonaratne et al., 2003).
+Daytime sleepiness in older adults is associated with moderate impairments in daily function, especially in activities such as housework, sports, activity level, and keeping pace with others (Goonaratne et al., 2003).
 Additionally, patients with insomnia have complaints of cognitive impairment including difficulty with memory and concentration (Roth, Costa e Silva, & Chase, 2001).
 Blackwell et al. (2006) measured sleep disturbance in 2,932 community-dwelling women aged 65 years and older and found that it is consistently related to poorer cognition.
-Persons with poor sleep suffer from decreased quality of life, frequently reporting fair to poor general health, physical distress, mental distress, limitations in activity, symptoms of depression, anxiety, and pain than those without frequent sleep disturbance (Strine & Chapman, 2005).
+Persons with poor sleep suffer from decreased quality of life, frequently reporting fair to poor general health, physical distress, mental distress, activity limitations, depressive symptoms, anxiety, and pain than those without frequent sleep disturbance (Strine & Chapman, 2005).